 When to see a doctor

-If you have any signs or symptoms of Eisenmenger syndrome, make an appointment to see your doctor.
-Even if you haven't previously been diagnosed with a heart defect, symptoms such as cyanosis and shortness of breath are signals that you have a health problem that needs medical attention.
+If you have any symptoms of Eisenmenger syndrome, see your health care provider.
+Make an appointment even if you have never been diagnosed with a heart problem.
+Symptoms such as shortness of breath or chest pain require medical attention.

 How the heart works